 National Center of Academic Excellence in Information Assurance Education

-The CAE-IAE application, submitted in late 2008, was part of ongoing efforts within the Eller College's Department of Management Information System's Information Assurance and Security Education Center (IASEC). the application passed a rigorous review that was evaluated against a stringent criteria, demonstrating tis competency and committment to academic excellence in Information Assurance education.
+The CAE-IAE "re-application", was part of ongoing efforts within the Eller College's Department of Management Information System's Information Assurance and Security Education Center (IASEC).
+The renewal application passed a rigorous review that was evaluated against a stringent criteria, demonstrating tis competency and committment to academic excellence in Information Assurance education.

 Dr. Paulo Goes, MIS Department Head states “Having this designation is an enormous accomplishment by itself.
 It puts us in great company of elite institutions in the nation.

 It is particularly important for UA due to its location and the existing strong partnerships with the defense industry, border security, homeland security.
 It provides the reputation and recognition to all our programmatic efforts in security and information assurance, which we can specifically leverage in terms of offering certificate programs, and other information security/IA initiatives to a broader audience of IT professionals.”